johnjprater/dropbox_exercise/README.md

 python .\integration_test.py
 ```

+### Comments & Improvements
 I've spent an afternoon, and a seperate evening on this, not sure about number of hours - maybe 8.
+There are a bunch of TODO's sprinkled around in the code, with small ideas for improvements.

+In addition:
+- I didn't get onto Bonus 2.
+- I would replace HTTPServer and BaseHTTPRequestHandler with a more fleshed out framework e.g. flask.
+- I would write unit tests for the client.
+- I would have a think about unit tests for the server (the current is more like a module test).
+- Think about making this cross-platform (dockerise?).
+- Spend some time considering the efficiency of my code (I've only looked at optimizing for data transfer).
+- Think more carefully about how the client and server talk to each other.